 Four Practices & Rituals for Better Time Off

-One common source of stress is the knowledge that work is piling up while you are away.
-That can make it hard to be present, as your mind wanders to your inbox, your projects, or what will be waiting for you when you get back.
+Knowing that work is piling up while you are away can be a source of stress before, during and after time off.
+It can be hard to be present and truly unwind, when your mind wanders to your inbox, your projects, or what will be waiting for you when you get back.
 Today’s post explores the routines and rituals you can implement before taking time off to help you fully disconnect and enjoy your time off.

 Practice #1 - Prepare for your absence

-1. Prepare a project & document inventory - Spend a few minutes documenting what you are currently working on, and your current status in the project.
-Link any relevant documents you’ll need to reference.
+- Prepare a project & document inventory - Spend a few minutes documenting what you are currently working on, and your current status for each project.
+Link any relevant documents you’ll need to reference to make it easy to jump back in.

-3. Jot down top priorities - Spend time thinking about where you’ll want/need to focus when you return, and write those down.
+- Jot down top priorities - Spend time thinking about where you’ll want/need to focus when you return.
+Write those down.

-5. Set your out of office - Remember to let people know you’re not available, and what they should do if their request is urgent.
-Ideally, it’s reaching out to someone else.
+- Set your out of office - Remember to let people know you’re not available, and what they should do if their request is urgent.
+Ideally, it’s reaching out to someone else so the work doesn't just pile up.

-You can do all of the above in 30 minutes, and it will be worth every bit of time you invest by setting you up for success when you’re back, and giving you peace of mind while you’re away.
+You can do all of the above in 30 minutes or less, and it will be worth every bit of time you invest by setting you up for success when you’re back, and giving you peace of mind while you’re away.

 Practice #2 - Get rid of distractions